 Ordinary resolution number 8: Non-binding endorsement of implementation report

-At the February 2016 and 2017 AGMs, the results for the requisite ordinary resolution endorsing the remuneration policy were 81.2% and 94.7% respectively.
+At the February 2018 AGM, results for the requisite ordinary resolutions endorsing the remuneration policy and implementation report were 99.43% and 92.14% respectively.

 Human Resources and Compensation Committee

 The purpose of the committee is to oversee remuneration matters for all controlled subsidiaries of Sappi Limited.
-Its key objectives are to:
+Its key objectives include: